-- Edit the draft—watch for typos, grammar mistakes, run on sentences
+- Edit the draft—watch for typos, grammar mistakes, and run-on sentences

-- Be sure you have followed all the guidelines of the graduate institution
+- Follow all the guidelines of the institution

 - Review the final draft carefully

-Few people are perfect for every graduate program.
-You may have lower than desired grades or test scores.
-Perhaps you’re lacking related experience.
-If so…..
+Not everyone is the perfect candidate for every graduate program.
+You may have lower grades or test scores that the institution requires.
+Or, perhaps you’re lacking a related experience.

-- Discuss your perceptions with professors in related fields and/or a Career Center counselor.
-You may be too critical of what you have to offer.
+- Discuss your perceptions with professors in related fields and/or a Career Counselor.
+You may be too critical of yourself and what you have to offer.

-- If you determine from meetings with professors/counselors or grad school admissions officials that the best advice is to mention a negative, then…..
+- If you determine from meetings with professors/counselors that the best advice is to mention a negative factor, then: